adi00100/python-revision/Module 8/Readme.md

 - Exception: Base class for all exception.
 New exception may be created by inheriting this class.
 - FileNotFoundError
 - ImportError
-- IndexError: Raised when idex is not in range.
+- IndexError: Raised when index is not in range.
-- ValueError: Raised when the function recieves an argument of the right tyoe but of inappropriate value.
+- ValueError: Raised when the function recieves an argument of the right type but of inappropriate value.
 -ZeroDivisionError
 ## Defining custom excption
 ```